A Fistful of Collars

 “I fucking told you,” Panzer hissed, “You’re only delaying the inevitable.
 How’s this for learning through experience?”

 Predictably Undertow scrabbled at Panzer’s iron grip, hoping to pry her fingers free.
-Panzer snarled down at her, ready to chance the worst outcome in her blind rage.
-Undertow’s struggles gradually slowed and Panzer prepared to flip her over and cuff her while she was still trying to recover.
+Panzer snarled down at her, ready to chance the worst outcome for her opponent in her blind rage.
+Undertow’s struggles gradually slowed as blood stopped flowing to her brain.
+Panzer prepared to flip her over and cuff her while she was still trying to recover.
 This whole tactic was dangerous and potentially deadly, but she hated anyone getting the best of her.
 She was everything a superheroine should be: powerful, invulnerable, ambitious, ready to do whatever it took to ensure justice was served; and yet constantly she was looked down upon, treated like a weak and worthless child.
 While it was dangerous and unethical and immoral to take her anger out on supervillains, it sure was cathartic.
 She felt Undertow go limp beneath her, eyes fluttering closed as her brain shut down.
 She released her grip around Unsertow’s throat to grab her shoulders, preparing to roll her face down, and then it happened.

 Red swirls, lines, and cracks ran along Undertow’s arms and up through her face as she sucked in a surpised breath.
 Her eyes burned crimson as her hands snapped out towards the bay, making a beckoning motion to the moontouched water.
 Panzer flipped her over onto her face and forced her hands together behind her back, hoping that with speed and subjugation she could avert whatever new watery menace her prisoner was trying to conjure.
 She held Undertow’s wrists tightly together with a single strong hand as the other patted the side of her thigh searching for handcuffs.
 For the first moment that her fingers felt something cold she assumed she’d found them and reflexively tried to close her grasp around the chilly substance.
 However as her fingers met her palms she realized that it wasn’t cold iron she was grasping; they were squishing through some sort of suspended liquid.